paulchernoch/shy/src/service/README.md

 }
 ```

-2. Evaluate an expression with a context:
+2. Evaluate an expression with a context, but do not request for the updated context to be sent back:

   - Call: POST /expression/execute
   - JSON Request Body: